Kashmiri Mutton Curry/ Kashmiri style Mutton curry

 Mutton or Goat meat is considered as Royal cuisine, and is very popular in the form of Mutton Biriyani.
 Do try my special, flavorful Mutton Biriyani (Thalassery Style), Kerala Mutton Curry, Mutton liver Fry, Mutton stew, you will love it!.
 Kashmiri Mutton Curry recipe is an excellent dish adapted from the Rogan Josh and Yakhni Mutton recipe, with mutton cooked in a rich onion tomato gravy.
 Mutton is cooked with whole spices and curd on slow fire for almost an hour to make it succulent and flavorful.
 You can try with pressure cooker but cooking mutton in a thick bottomed pan on slow fire makes it juicy, more appealing and flavorful.
 The authentic Rogan Josh and Yakhni recipe does not include tomatoes; while in this recipe, tomatoes makes the gravy tangy and together with Kashmiri Red Chili Powder gives the classic red color to the dish.

 Indian Cuisine is all about flavours and each region uses special mix of variety spices to create their own special flavours.
 Please try my Punjabi Chicken curry, Andhra Prawns Masala, Goan Fish Curry, Chettinad chicken curry, Sri Lankan Prawns curry, Kuttanadan Duck Roast, Peshawari Chicken curry, Thalassery Chicken Biriyani etc for variety dishes.
 Kashmiri Mutton curry is a wonderful recipe, spicy and rich; a perfect dish for chilly evenings!
-Kashmiri Mutton Curry with its delicious thick gravy is great with Whole wheat naan, Rotis, Pulao and other rice dishes.
+Kashmiri Mutton Curry with its delicious thick gravy is great with Whole wheat naan, Rotis, Pulao and Ghee rice.
 Enjoy!!

 |Mutton||: 1 kg|